STARInformatics/beacon-aggregator/README.md

 You will need to git clone this project and all submodules onto your machine in order to set up a local instance of KBA.
 You need to decide where to clone it.
 A convenient recommended location for hosting your code is the folder location **/opt/kba** (if you decide otherwise, modify the configuration instructions below to suit your needs).

-To start, you need to create your hosting folder location and properly set its access permissions to your user account, i.e.
+To start, you need to create your hosting folder location and properly set its access permissions to your user account.
+For example, if  you decide to host the project code under a subdirectory `kba`, then type:

 ```
 $ sudo mkdir -p /opt/kba